blockbasenetwork/node/README.md

 {
   "AutomaticProduction": {
     "ValidatorNode": {
-      "IsActive": false, // Determines if the automatic production as a validator is active "MinBBTPerBlock": 0, // The minimum amount of BBT required per block to participate on the sidechain "MaxStakeToMonthlyIncomeRatio": 0, // The maximum value of `stake` divided by `monthly income` },
+      "IsActive": false, // Determines if the automatic production as a validator node is active "MinBBTPerEmptyBlock": 0, // The minimum amount of BBT required per block to participate on the sidechain "MaxStakeToMonthlyIncomeRatio": 0, // The maximum value of `stake` divided by `monthly income` },
     "HistoryNode": {
-      "IsActive": false, // Determines if the automatic production as a validator is active "MinBBTPerBlock": 0, // The minimum amount of BBT required per block to participate on the sidechain "MaxStakeToMonthlyIncomeRatio": 0, // The maximum value of `stake` divided by `monthly income` "MaxSidechainGrowthPerMonthInMB":0 // The maximum amount in MB a sidechain may grow per month },
+      "IsActive": false, // Determines if the automatic production as a history node is active "MinBBTPerEmptyBlock": 0, // The minimum amount of BBT required per block to participate on the sidechain "MinBBTPerMBRatio": 0, // The minimum amount of BBT per MB of data added to the block body "MaxStakeToMonthlyIncomeRatio": 0, // The maximum value of `stake` divided by `monthly income` "MaxSidechainGrowthPerMonthInMB":0 // The maximum amount in MB a sidechain may grow per month },

     "FullNode": {
-      "IsActive": false, // Determines if the automatic production as a validator is active "MinBBTPerBlock": 0, // The minimum amount of BBT required per block to participate on the sidechain "MaxStakeToMonthlyIncomeRatio": 0, // The maximum value of `stake` divided by `monthly income` "MaxSidechainGrowthPerMonthInMB":0 // The maximum amount in MB a sidechain may grow per month },
+      "IsActive": false, // Determines if the automatic production as a full node is active "MinBBTPerEmptyBlock": 0, // The minimum amount of BBT required per block to participate on the sidechain "MinBBTPerMBRatio": 0, // The minimum amount of BBT per MB of data added to the block body "MaxStakeToMonthlyIncomeRatio": 0, // The maximum value of `stake` divided by `monthly income` "MaxSidechainGrowthPerMonthInMB":0 // The maximum amount in MB a sidechain may grow per month },